-Table MA-15.04 shows the current HUD fair market rents for rental housing, as well as the allowable high and low HOME rents.
+The Monthly Rent table above shows the current HUD fair market rents for rental housing, as well as the allowable high and low HOME rents.
 These rents are the upper limits of rents that can be charged by property owners with units assisted by HUD rental housing programs.
 As noted elsewhere, rapidly increasing rents in the city's market have widened the gap between HUD FMRs and market rents, creating problems for households with low incomes seeking units that will accept their HUD voucher for rent assistance.